 All commitment letters, industry-university agreement letters on intellectual property, and documentation of collaborative arrangements of significance to the proposal should be provided as supplementary documentation.
-(Grants.gov users: Supplementary documents should be attached in Field 11 of the R&R Other Project Information Form.)
 This supplementary documentation will not be counted towards the 15-page Project Description limitation.

-- A letter from the industrial partner must confirm the participation of a co-investigator or co-adviser from industry.
-The letter should show the plan of interaction with the academic institution, the time commitment of the industrial researcher(s), and the nature of the work.
-Normally the co-PI is someone who will be involved with the project on a day-to-day basis and the letter of commitment is from someone at a higher level within the company or consortium. - Intellectual Property (IP) Academic and industry partners must agree in advance as to how intellectual property rights will be handled.
+- A letter from the industrial partner must confirm the participation of a co-PI or co-advisor from industry.
+If applicable, the letter must also state the degree of industry participation and detail any support that the industry is providing to the academic partner. - Intellectual Property (IP) Academic and industry partners must agree in advance as to how intellectual property rights will be handled.
 An industry-university agreement on intellectual property including publication and patent rights must be submitted prior to an award.
-Letters outlining the IP agreement and a draft statement are required at the date of proposal submission, and the signed agreement at the date of award.
+Documentation outlining the IP agreement should be submitted with the proposal, and the signed agreement must be submitted by the date of award.
+NSF will examine this document to ensure that the graduation of students will not be unduly affected.